 ''Making the customer feel welcomed, giving tips on routes, helping with the equipment, making sure they have the right equipment, and overall taking care of them will never stop being important.''

-Being available to answer questions or concerns, does not only provide better customer experience and a better reputation for your business, but it also increases the probability that the customer will go through with their booking.
+Being available to answer questions or concerns, does not only provide a better customer experience and a better reputation for your business, but it also increases the probability that the customer will go through with their booking.

-This applies for both offline and online - being able to get back to a customer’s call or email in a timely manner is extremely important.
+This applies both offline and online - being able to get back to a customer’s call or email in a timely manner is extremely important.
 Again, by providing enough information on the website, you're making sure your employees can focus on walk-in customers, rather than keeping up with calls and emails.

 ''Also, if you can, invest in chat service and assign an employee to take care of the online customer service - until then, make sure your website content is up-to-date.''